-The Provincial Planning Commission Secretariat with the Provincial Nerve Centre in the Office of the Premier will formulate, capture and evaluate a wide range of data to assess the effectiveness of the provincial government departments and entities that are shouldered with responsibility for implementation of many of the strategies and interventions of the PGDS.
+The Provincial Planning Commission Secretariat with the Provincial Nerve Centre in the Office of the Premier formulates, captures and evaluates a wide range of data to assess the effectiveness of the implementation of many of the strategies and interventions of the PGDS.
 The PGDP indicators and targets are clearly outlined in the monitoring tables in this section, below.
 The responsibility for reporting on these indicators is laid out in the responsibility matrix below.